symbol/symbol-docs/source/concepts/reward-programs.rst

 .. note::

-    :doc:`Follow this guide to enroll to the Supernode program <../guides/network/supernode-enrollment>`.
+    :doc:`Follow this guide to enroll in the Supernode program <../guides/network/supernode-enrollment>`.

 .. _voting-node-program: